Instant Pot Whole Chicken Soup

 1 cup orzo

-• Once the IP beeps again, either do a quick release after 10 minutes or let it release it's pressure naturally but know that it will take another 25 – 30 minutes
+• Once the IP beeps again, do a quick release after 5 – 10 minutes.

 • Remove the skin and break the chicken apart in smaller pieces.
-Please be careful at this point not to burn yourself as the chicken will be hot.
-You won't need to use all the chicken into the soup, I separate the breast meat and pack it away to make chicken salad.
-There will be enough chicken for the soup
+Please be careful not to burn yourself at this point as the chicken will be hot.
+You won't need to use all the chicken in the soup; I separate the breast meat and pack it to make chicken salad.
+There will be enough chicken for the soup.

 See all my favorite tools and gift ideas at my Amazon Store page!Check out Elaine’s Amazon Store!